sundarakanthan/CalSee/README.md

 Calsee is a simple calculator app built using <strong>HTML5, CSS3, Bootstrap</strong> and <strong>Javascript.</strong>
 The working is quite simple like other calculators.
 The main objective of this app is to showcase responsive layout.
-Used bootstrap's grid layout to make it responsive in all devices.<br><br>
+Used bootstrap's grid layout to make it responsive in all devices and sizes.<br><br>

  **[DEMO LINK](https://sundarakanthan.github.io/CalSee/)**